Fran Bull: Career

 Bull’s most recent works on canvas, Dark Matter (2008), are relief or sculptural paintings.
 Bull uses the term “topographies” to describe these works.
 The images in the Dark Matter series appear to be growing off the canvas, and, like her earlier abstract paintings, they appear to be covering and uncovering at once, the mysteries dwelling below the visible surfaces of this world.

 In 2009, Bull debuted In Flanders Fields: A Meditation on War, a series of installations based on the poem In Flanders Fields by World War I Lieutenant Colonel John McCrae.
 Inspired by her personal experience witnessing World War II as a child, Bull sought to emulate the poem's portrayal of the devastation of war and a hope for peace through depicting the symbols and imagery in print and sculpture.
 These symbols would include the flying larks, the fields of poppies, and the dead that laid among them.
-Exhibitions of In Flanders Fields were shown at the Carving Studio and Sculpture Center in Rutland, Vermont in 2009, the Woman Made Gallery in 2010, the Christine Price Gallery at Castleton College in 2011,the Chaffee Art Center in 2015, and the Henry Sheldon Museum in 2018.
+Exhibitions of In Flanders Fields were shown at the Carving Studio and Sculpture Center in Rutland, Vermont in 2009, the Woman Made Gallery in 2010, the Christine Price Gallery at Castleton College in 2011, the Chaffee Art Center in 2015, and the Henry Sheldon Museum in 2018.

 To the question: what are your influences and inspirations, Bull replies: The whole world, everything I see, read, learn, hear, all the art ever made, all the music, poetry and literature—what James Hillman calls the Gloria Duplex—the glorious, amazing and paradoxical array of everything.

 When she is not working in Barcelona, Bull lives and works in Vermont, where in 2005 she founded Gallery in-the-Field, a fine art gallery and performance space, whose mission is to present the work of provocative, innovative living artists.

 Along with the production of her own art, Bull teaches in universities and art schools throughout the United States and abroad.

 Fran Bull is represented by Walker Fine Art in Denver, Colorado.

 Books

 In 1990, Bull collaborated with Ann Salwey on an artist's book Mordant Rhymes for Modern Times.

 In Barcelona in 2001, Bull co-authored an artist's book with Carolyn Corbett: Balm of Dreams = Bálsamo de mis sueños.
 It combines Corbett's love poetry with Bull's copper plate etchings, "Suite Sweet."

+In 2019, Bull collaborated with Yolanda Cuomo to create a book that showcases her poetry and visual art titled "Choose your own title."